One of the first questions many people have when it comes to planning a yacht charter in the Whitsundays is how much does it cost?

 The fleet at Whitsunday Rent a Yacht has a boat to cater to all budgets.

-Catamarans generally cost more to hire than monohulls.
-For those sailing as a group and wanting lower per head cost, consider looking at our monohulls with large sleeping capacities.
+Catamarans have large open living spaces and generally cost more to hire than monohulls.
+For those sailing as a group and wanting lower per head cost, consider chartering one of our sailing yachts with large sleeping capacities.

 Learn about the pros and cons of hiring a catamaran compared to a monohull on our blog.